jlapeyre/Symata.jl/README.md

 but rather on implementing core features.
 The most important of these features are pattern matching and the evaluation sequence.

+The main features implemented so far are: canonical ordering of sums and products; pattern matching based on structure, "Head", and "pattern test".
+Lexically scoped "function" bodies.
+The most important items not yet implemented are: conditions on the entire pattern, matching of commutative and associative terms.

 ```julia
 include("src/Mxpr.jl")